 Mangliyawas – This town is famous for two 800 years old trees of a rare species- ADANSONIA DIGITATA LINN- popularly known as ‘Kalpa-Vriksha’.
-People visit this place through out the year but on dark moon day of ‘Sravana’ (also spelt as Shravana) thousands of people come to worship the trees.
+People visit this place through out the year but on the dark moon day of ‘Sravana’ (also spelled as Shravana), thousands of people come to worship the trees.
 The town is 26-km from Ajmer.

 Beawar – This town is located 54-km from Ajmer and is famous for the Badshahi procession festival held on the next day of Holi.
 On this occasion, people participate in large numbers and throw ‘Gulal’ on each other.